bleach86/Garlicoin/README.md

-Garlicoin Core integration/staging tree
+Tuxcoin Core integration/staging tree

 License
 -------

-Garlicoin Core is released under the terms of the MIT license.
+Tuxcoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process